playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/anatomy.md

 Here you can see the basic set up.
 A variable `ScriptObject` is declared as a constructor function which takes the Entity it is attached to as it's only argument.
 It is usually useful to store this Entity in the instance for use later on, hence the line `this.entity = entity;` You will often create member variables for your object here too.

 Next we define the initialize and update functions. `initialize()` is called once for each Script Instance.
-It is called after all Entities are loaded (so that the Entity hierarchy in `context.root` is valid) but before any `update()` methods are called.
+It is called after all Entities are loaded (so that the Entity hierarchy in `app.root` is valid) but before any `update()` methods are called.
 `update()` is the update loop for our script.
 The Script Component system will call the update function every frame with the time in seconds that passed since the last update in the variable `dt`.
 Note, that both these function are optional and should be left out if they are not being used.

 Finally, we return the `ScriptObject` variable.